I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-sesetaccessstategenericmapping.md

 <p>For more information about security and access control, see the documentation on these topics in the Microsoft Windows SDK.</p>

-<p><b>SeSetAccessStateGenericMapping</b> sets the <b>GenericMapping</b> field in the <b>AuxData</b> member of an ACCESS_STATE structure.
-If this field is not set when the ACCESS_STATE structure is created, <b>SeSetAccessStateGenericMapping</b> must be called to set this field before the structure is used to perform access validation.</p>

-<p>The generic mapping structure defines the mapping of generic access rights to specific and standard access rights for an object.
-When a client requests generic access rights to an object, the desired access mask is mapped to one of the access masks defined in this structure.</p>

-<p>For more information about security and access control, see the documentation on these topics in the Microsoft Windows SDK.</p>

 ## -requirements
 <table>
 <tr>